 This simple yet spectacular dessert takes about 20 minutes to prepare, perfect when you want an easy and light dessert that feels and tastes anything but – the perfect thing for when the hankering for apple pie strikes but you haven’t the time or energy to make one.

 What really makes this parfait special is the crumble.
 Seriously, if you want any left to actually layer in your parfait hide it from the kids (and your spouse) until you finish up – otherwise it will all be nibbled away!
 I took some S’moreables (gluten free graham style crackers from Kinnikinnick) crushed them up coarsely, tossed the crumbs with some sliced almonds, coated with a bit of honey and a touch of oil and baked it for about 15 minutes.
-I am already thinking of anything and everything I can to top with this awesome mix!!
+I am already thinking of anything and everything I can top with this awesome mix!!

 Gluten Free Apple Pie Parfait Recipe